bafg-bund/csl-tools/docs/SOP_msp_nist_import.md

 | Spectrum (m/z and intensity)      | Lines directly after `Num peaks` | Yes | [Spectrum](#spectrum)                                                |
 <sup>*</sup> At least one of the following is required: InChIKey or CAS.

+---

 ### Compound name
 Chemical name of the compound.

+- The naming conventions are based on the entries in PubChem.

 Examples:
 ```